Emma at 200

 Poems By Heart uses brain-training techniques to make remembering poetry easy and funin a fast and responsive game.
 Each poem features two new and exclusive dramatic readings, and all-new original art.

 Jean Lartéguy's The Centurions first enthralled readers fifty-five years ago before sinking out of the public consciousness, but over the decades the novel—long out of print and nearly impossible to find—attained cult status with military buffs.
-Our new edition, with a foreword by foreign affairs expert Robert D. Kaplan, will bring Lartéguy’s tale of paratroopers in Algeria and French Indochina to an audience as inundated by the global conflagrations of war as his first readers were back in 1960.
+Our new edition, with a foreword by foreign affairs expert Robert D. Kaplan, brings Lartéguy’s tale of paratroopers in Algeria and French Indochina to an audience as inundated by the global conflagrations of war as his first readers were back in 1960.

 Alice's Adventures in Wonderland